isaac-webb/CS-1331/rec2/README.md

 read the String API, which gives a detailed description of all of the ways to create and use Strings.

+While it may not make much sense right now, Strings are also special in that they are **immutable** in Java.
+Once you create a `String` object, you cannot change it.
+You will notice all of the methods which manipulate Strings in the API return another `String`.
+That is because Strings are immutable; methods like `split()` or `replace()` do not modify the `String` you call them on.

 ### Scanner

 Just like how we can create a new instance of a String, we'll be creating a new